 You should endeavour to take any outstanding annual leave that may be due to you before the commencement of your ordinary maternity leave.
-You are reminded that holiday must be taken in the year that it is earned and therefore if the holiday year is due to end during maternity leave, you should take the full year's entitlement before starting your maternity leave.
+You are encouraged to take your holiday entitlement for the current holiday year prior to maternity leave commencing.
 See the section on Holidays for further information.